TheBodger/MMM-SimplePlayer/README.md

 Some browsers will not Autoplay tracks when MM is first started.
 In this case, to play the first track, press play.
 After that, track changes will play automatically

-If the tracks are on the MagicMirror server, then store them in a folder that is relative to the Main MagicMirror folder (this is the location that MagicMirror is run from).
+If the tracks are on the MagicMirror server, then store them in a folder that is relative to the musicDirectory folderpath.
 The default location is in a music folder within the MMM-SimplePlayer folder within the modules folder of the MagicMirror implementation.

-If using a playlist, then the tracks within the playlist shoudl either refer to the same or similar folder within the MagicMirror folder structure and/or be streamed from a web server.
+If using a playlist, then the tracks within the playlist should either refer to the same or similar folder within the MagicMirror folder structure and/or be streamed from a web server.
 DLNA servers make a good source as they can be anywhere on your network.

 ###Playlist formats